danlm/Nial-dev/BuildCore/README.md

    5 6 7 8 9 10 11 12 13 14

    Type:

         bye

-   to end the nial interactive session.
+   to end the *nial* interactive session.

 4. Copy the nialcore executable to the pkgbldr subdirectory of the BuildNial directory using

    $ cp nialcore ../../BuildNial/pkgbldr

 You are now ready to build the full QNial7 using pkgblder in BuildNial.
+See the README.md in BuildNial for instructions.